marcojakob/code.makery.ch/content/library/greenfoot-kara/_index.en.md

 ## Kara

-Kara is a ladybug that lives in a simple world with trees, leafs and mushrooms.
+Kara is a ladybug that lives in a simple world with trees, leaves and mushrooms.

 ![Kara](kara.png) ![Mushroom](mushroom.png) ![Leaf](leaf.png) ![Tree](tree.png)